 Security Guard CV FAQs

-You must showcase achievements specific to the security guard role, your knowledge, and use of relevant skills and tools.
-For example, demonstrate the number of security threats you defused through CCTV surveillance or the conflicts you safely resolved without escalating to the management.
+You must highlight achievements specific to the security guard role, your knowledge, and use of relevant skills and tools.
+For example, demonstrate the number of security threats you defused through CCTV surveillance or the conflicts you resolved safely without escalating to the management.

-Ten skills on your security guard CV would demonstrate your strong foundation in safety and the protection of lives and property.
-Typically, these skills would include surveillance, patrolling, emergency response, crowd control, vehicle screening, and so on.
+Ten skills on your security guard CV would demonstrate your solid foundation in safety and protection of lives and property.
+Typically, these skills would involve surveillance, patrolling, emergency response, crowd control, vehicle screening, etc.

 One page if you don’t have much direct work experience.
 Use the page to discuss your skills, work experience from similar roles, achievements, and your unique qualifications.
 For an experienced security guard, you can use two pages at most.
-However, make sure you include information that convinces recruiters you’re the right choice for the job.
+However, ensure that you include information that convinces recruiters you’re the right choice for the job.